 Everyone knows there are a lot of Pokemon Go issues, not the least of which are the Pokemon Go servers.
 The game has become a pop culture sensation, and the Pokemon Go problem fixes are simply not coming fast enough for ravenous fans.
 The Internet has been throwing out a lot of Pokemon Go hate because Niantic, the game's developer, has been slow to respond to issues.
 These are the bad Pokemon Go problems that Niantic needs to fix, like, yesterday.
 Vote up the issues that frustrate you the most.

-32 people just voted on There Aren't Enough Pokestops Outside of Big Cities
+There Aren't Enough Pokestops Outside of Big Cities

 Playing Pokemon Go in the middle of a city is a dazzling experience that will have you walking between landmarks and seeing hundreds of other people looking at their phones and doing the same thing as you.
 When you play Pokemon Go in a city, Pokestops are all over the place and you never wind up short on Pokeballs, potions, revives, or eggs.